bypasscoinhive/coinhivebypass/README.md

 CoinHive Stratum Proxy
 ----------------------

 This proxy allows you to use CoinHive's JavaScript miner on a custom stratum pool.
-This package was inspired by x25's [coinhive-stratum-mining-proxy](https://github.com/x25/coinhive-stratum-mining-proxy).

 ## Installation